nataliesediva/english-for-designers/index.md

 # Hello and Welcome!
 - - -

-I'm Natalie and this is my design portfolio website.
-My field of focus is Graphic Design with big portion of Illustrations.
-Let's transform your idea into the best creative outcome!
+I’m Natalie, and this is my design portfolio website.
+My field of focus is graphic design, with a hefty portion of illustrations.
+Let’s transform your idea into the best creative outcome.

 <br>